-The year is winding down, and many people are looking toward the future – the New Year.
+The year is winding down, and many people look toward the future – the New Year.

 You can set goals any time of the year.

-However, if you think January 1st holds the promise to a unique, fresh start, I’ve got you covered.
+However, if you think January 1st holds the promise of a unique, fresh start, I’ve got you covered.

 This article covers attainable goals for New Year.

-- Write down any of the goals you find appealing in this list in a jotter.
+- Write down any goals you find appealing in this list in a jotter.